advancedresearch/advancedresearch.github.io/psg/psg-research.md

 - Cousin: `a + 4 = a + 2*2 = b`
 - Sexy: `a + 6 = a + 2*3 = b`

-This results means that at least one of these sets are infinite and therefore either the twin prime conjective holds or the couple prime conjecture `a + 2*p = b` holds (since `2` and `3` are primes), but only in the context where the Elliott–Halberstam conjecture holds.
+This result means that at least one of these sets are infinite and therefore either the twin prime conjective holds or the couple prime conjecture `a + 2*p = b` holds (since `2` and `3` are primes), but only in the context where the Elliott–Halberstam conjecture holds.